Venkat2811/product-http-load-balancer/README.md

 Traffic Flows
 -------------

 Carbon Gateway Framework provides abstraction on HTTP/HTTPs traffic.
-By configuring Inbound and Outbound endpoints with appropriate protocol the following three modes of operation can be achieved.
+By configuring Inbound and Outbound endpoints with appropriate protocol, the following three modes of operation can be achieved.

 #### Simple HTTP
 Traffic between `Client -> LB -> Back-End` and `Back-End -> LB -> Client` are un-encrypted.